marcindrozd/review/README.md

 [proxy settings](https://netguru.atlassian.net/wiki/display/DT2015/Proxy.pac)

 ## Example data
+This app is heavily using github webhooks.
+Everytime someone pushes commit, Review will receive a payload - json data with relevant event information.
+Check out an example payload in `db/fixtures/payload.json`.
+Based on this data, projects and commits are created.
+If this concept is new to you - head over to [github api documentation](https://developer.github.com/webhooks/).

-Run a dedicated task for creating a sample project: `bundle exec rake hook:test` (make sure your local server is running)
+Run a dedicated task to see this in action: `bundle exec rake hook:test` (make sure your local server is running)

 ## Troubleshooting
 Should you have problems with installing `therubyracer` gem